 “We are proud to be associated with the Trust Fund as it provides a clear pathway for the community to financially support the ongoing work and equipping of the Centre."

-A new event to raise money for the Albury Wodonga Regional Cancer Centre Trust Fund.
+Proceeds will go to the Albury Wodonga Regional Cancer Centre Trust Fund and Border Trust.

 This is a quarterly publication of the Albury Wodonga Regional Cancer Centre Trust Fund.
 Please call (02) 6064 1538 or email [email protected] if you would like a hard copy sent in the post.